2024-25 Catalog

 DOCTOR OF PHILOSOPHY

-Students in the Ph.D. program in history must maintain a 3.50 average after two semesters of study.
-During the second semester, doctoral students select one major and three minor fields in which to take comprehensive written and oral examinations.
+Students in the Ph.D. program in history must maintain a 3.5 average after two semesters of study.
+During the second semester, doctoral students select one major and two minor fields in which to take comprehensive written and oral examinations.
 No professor may direct more than one field, but the direction of a field may involve two professors.
 The dissertation will be in the major field.
 The dissertation advisor will chair a special committee that will oversee the student's graduate program.
 The other members of the special committee will be determined by the student in consultation with the major advisor, and must include at least one faculty member from another department or from outside of Lehigh University.
 An original dissertation is required, and it must be successfully defended to the examining committee.
 All Ph.D. students must meet the University Concentrated Learning Requirement.
 They must take Historical Research (401), and must take at least 18 hours of directed readings courses (400 series) beyond the M.A.
 The student's dissertation committee determines whether proficiency in a foreign language or proficiency in quantitative methods will be required for the doctoral degree.

 Admission to the PhD. program is not automatic for students who complete the MA at Lehigh.
 Prospective PhD. students are encouraged to identify specific fields of interest and faculty members with whom they would like to work.
 At the PhD. level, students may consider department strengths in the following areas: